ashishjuyal/learning-git/labs/basics/README.md

 +Appending a new line to know what happens when we make changes to an already staged file.
 ```
 > `git diff` command compares what is in your working directory with what is in your staging area.
 The result tells you the changes you've made that you haven't yet staged.

-## Summary
-> In this section, we had learned to create a new git repository, adding files to git, tracking new files and explored what happens when we make changes to already staged files.
-We also learned to see the status of the repository at any time using `git status`.
-Now it's time to make a commit to your files.
-This will be the topic of next section [Making a commit](commit.md).